Paris 2024: Is the Olympics right for child athletes? – DW – 07/24/2024

 Mental challenge for young Olympians

-Rosemary Purcell, a professor at the centre of youth mental health at the University of Melbourne who specializes in mental health in elite sports, believes the psychological picture is far from straightforward.
+Rosemary Purcell, a professor at the centre of youth mental health at Australia's University of Melbourne who specializes in mental health in elite sports, believes the psychological picture is far from straightforward.

 "I think that there are pretty stark differences between what we see in the community and in these elite youth athletes," Purcell told DW.
 "Some sports do have a higher rate of eating disorders and body image disturbance in young athletes, but conversely, they may have lower rates of depression and anxiety than we would see in the community."